museumary/Museumary/PITCHME.md

 +++

+### (continued)
+* Caching
+    * Currently our site is constantly making API requests when the page is changed.
+If we implemented caching on the front-end, then all we would have to do is modify the displayed data upon a page change which would speed things up

++++

 ### What puzzles us?
 * Search
     * How to search across multiple tables and have the combined results sorted by relevancy (Our method was kind of hacky)